srinivasrama/ModernCppCV/README.md

 ## Acknowledgement

 :smile: Thanks to [Ignacio Vizzo](https://github.com/nachovizzo) and Prof. [Cyrill Stachniss](https://www.ipb.uni-bonn.de/people/cyrill-stachniss/) from University of Bonn for open-sourcing these amazing course materials !

+PS: Kmeans implementation on BoW project is failing one for no available reason. if you can find the reason I really appreciated.